|

 (below).
 Note that this gallery has a scroll bar.

 (Don't see a gallery?)
-Note that all of the positions except

-Current Position put the page number in the current header or footer
+"Current Position" put the page number in the active Header or footer replacing everything else

 Warning about Page

-Number Insertion Repeat: Inserting page numbers using the gallery will
+Number Insertion Repeat: Inserting page numbers using the gallery

-replace current headers or footers.
-If you already have a header or
+replace current Headers or footers.
+If you already have a Header or

-footer and want a page number go into the header / footer edit mode and
+footer and want a page number go into the Header / footer edit mode and

 insert a page number at the current position.
 This will not replace the